 The Graduate Director (GD) will oversee the exams each semester.
 All faculty members will be encouraged to submit potential exam questions to the GD.
 The GD, in consultation with the Graduate Studies Committee will select the final questions to appear on the exam for that semester.
 Grading of exams will be anonymous and done by a 3-member faculty committee.
 All students taking the exams will be assigned an exam color, and exams will be identified only by color during grading.

-Preparing for Qualifying Exams
+Preparing for Qualifying Examinations

 The purpose of the qualifying exam is to assess the student’s ability to integrate and synthesize core knowledge in the field, and to determine the student’s preparation and readiness following completion of the program’s core courses.
 This requires an ability to recognize, recall, explain clearly and precisely, apply, and synthesize major research concepts, findings, theories, methodologies, and debates within the field, including any assumptions and policy implications and/or complications.